Peeragogy/Peeragogy.github.io/student_syllabus.md

+---
-In either formal learning, informal learning or models which transition between the two, there are many opportunities for learners to co-create the syllabus and/or outline their own course of action.
+---In either formal learning, informal learning or models which transition between the two, there are many opportunities for learners to co-create the syllabus and/or outline their own course of action.
 The *sage on the stage* of formal instruction must become at the most *a guide on the